FirelyTeam/firely-docs/simplifier/simplifierGithub.rst

 GitHub Include/Exclude
 ----------------------
 The include/exclude feature allows users to specify the folders or file types that should be fetched from GitHub into Simplifier.
 This also applies to the folders or file types that you would like to be excluded from the import.
-You are able to specify these rules right after the initial link to the repository, before the initial import or later by accessing the GitHub -> Change GitHub Settings menu option from the project page.
+You are able to specify these rules right after the initial link to the repository, before the initial import or later by accessing the ``Settings`` option from the ``Github`` dropdown menu on the project page.
 By default, everything is included.
 If include statements are added then everything else (not included in your include statement) will be excluded by default.
 Simplifier only imports xml, json, images, and markdown file types.
 Comments are also supported using the "#" character.
 The syntax is the following: